 One of the things I like best about Italian lentil soup is that it can be made with items that I almost always have on hand in the pantry, and in the refrigerator.

-I usually keep several bags of lentils in my pantry as well as plum tomatoes.
-Carrots, celery, and onions are also always there waiting to be used in some way, from beef barley soup, to Bolognese.
+I usually keep several bags of lentils in my pantry as well as plum tomatoes and beans.
+Carrots, celery, and onions are also always there waiting to be used in some way.
+From beef barley soup and Tuscan white bean soup, to pasta e ceci and split pea soup we make plenty of soup recipes during the fall and winter months.

 Ingredients shown: plum tomatoes, tomato paste, lentils, Parmigiano Reggiano rind, spinach, carrots, onion, and celery.